AlasteirHo/Adaptive-Fusion-For-Stock-Portfolio-Optimization/README.md

 ## Overview

-This system performs the following workflow:
+Currently the system performs the following workflow:

 1. **Data Collection** - Scrapes news articles from GDELT API and Twitter/X posts for 20 major stocks
 2. **Sentiment Analysis** - Uses FinBERT to convert news headlines into sentiment scores